ssm/ssm-ipsec/README.rst

 encryption, if the IPSec implementation supports it, or with explicit peer-to-peer configuration blocks.

-This modules uses 'strongswan' on the Debian OS family, and 'libreswan' on the 'RedHat' OS family.
+This modules defaults to 'strongswan' on the Debian OS family, and 'libreswan' on the 'RedHat' OS family.

+This is a work in progress.
+Not everything is implemented or tested yet.

 Usage
 -----